Retirement Villages: History

 The company was founded in 1981 and the first development to be built was Elmbridge Village in Surrey.
 Princess Alexandra officially opened Roseland Parc, a new retirement village in Cornwall, in 2008.

 Developments

-The company’s head office is in Leatherhead, Surrey and its developments are located in Cornwall, Devon, Essex, Hertfordshire, Lincolnshire, Oxfordshire, Somerset, Surrey, Wiltshire, West Sussex and Warwickshire.
+The company's head office is in Victoria, London and its developments are located in Cornwall, Devon, Essex, Hertfordshire, Lincolnshire, Oxfordshire, Somerset, Surrey, Wiltshire, West Sussex, Kent and Warwickshire.

-It owns 14 villages across Britain with 1,609 residents.
+It owns 18 villages across Britain with 1,609 residents.
 Eight contain on-site care homes with a total of about 300 residents.
 In 2014/5 the firm had sales of £35 million and paid its six directors a total of £498,000.

 In November 2016 it announced its intention to open seven more villages with a gross value of £200 million by 2021.
 The proposed locations would include Lower Shiplake in Oxfordshire, Saffron Walden in Essex, South Chailey in East Sussex, Merstham in Surrey and West Malling in Kent.